-The Transmission Control Protocol (TCP) is probably the most popular communication protocol on the Internet today.
-TCP is a complex protocol, and understanding throughput behavior is hard, especially when dealing with lossy environments such as wireless networks.
-In this article, we look at one such model and show that it does accurately capture TCP throughput behavior even under lossy situations, typical of wireless networks.
-This demonstrates that it is possible to better understand and infer network characteristics such as throughputs that are directly influenced by TCP behavior.
+Transmission Control Protocol (TCP) is the dominant underlying transport protocol in use on the Internet today.
+TCP is a complex protocol and predicting its throughput behavior can be hard, especially when dealing with lossy environments such as wireless networks.
+In this article, we look at one such model and show that it can help to predict TCP throughput behavior in the high-loss rate situations typical of wireless networks.

 TCP throughput, which is the rate that data is successfully delivered over a TCP connection, is an important metric to measure the quality of a network connection.
-Generally speaking, TCP throughput is measured as:
+TCP throughput is bounded by two mechanisms, flow control, where receiving hosts can limit the rate of incoming data to what they are able to process, and congestion control, where transmitting hosts limit their outgoing data rate to moderate their negative impact on the network.
+Generally speaking, TCP flow control limits throughput to a value approximating:

-In 1997, Matthew Mathis et al., came up with a model for the TCP throughput, which takes into account some link characteristics, such as the Maximum Segment Size (MSS), Round-Trip Time (RTT) and packet loss.
+In 1997, Matthew Mathis et al., came up with a much-referenced model for the TCP throughput as bounded by its congestion control algorithms, which takes into account some link characteristics such as Maximum Segment Size (MSS), Round-Trip Time (RTT) and, most importantly, packet loss probability.
 Their derivation is taken from the analysis of how TCP behaves under loss during congestion avoidance phase.
-A TCP sender usually sends a batch of packets before receiving any acknowledgement from the receiver.
-Of course if the sender sends too many packets too fast they are going to be dropped because of congestion in intermediate queues.
+A TCP sender usually sends a batch of packets before receiving any acknowledgment from the receiver.
+If the sender sends too many packets too fast they are likely to be dropped because of congestion in intermediate queues, or will cause detrimental effects to other traffic flows by increasing congestion themselves.

-To minimize this, TCP has a flow control mechanism that slows down the sender’s transmission rate if the devices in the path are not able to cope with the offered rate.
+To minimize this, TCP has a rate control mechanism that slows down the sender’s transmission rate if it believes devices in the path are not able to cope with the offered rate.
 A congestion window (cwnd) allows the sender to have at most cwnd unacknowledged bytes at any given time, effectively controlling the rate at which data is sent.
-There are different algorithms to control the behavior of congestion window, the most popular of which are New Reno and CUBIC.
-In steady-state, cwnd grows linearly one packet per RTT and when there’s a loss event (e.g., three duplicate ACKs) cwnd is set to half its value, as indicated in the figure below, extracted from the original Mathis paper.
+There are different algorithms to control the behavior of congestion window, of which the most well known are New Reno and CUBIC.
+Both attempt to conservatively maximize collective network throughput while minimizing network congestion.
+In New Reno, a steady-state TCP connection (ie. one which has left the initial slow-start phase that attempts to rapidly estimate network capacity), cwnd grows linearly one packet per RTT and when there’s a loss event (ie. three duplicate ACKs) cwnd is set to half its value, as indicated in the figure below, extracted from the original Mathis paper.

 Assuming the path has a packet loss of probability p, the sender will be able to send an average of 1/p packets before a packet loss.
 Under this model cwnd never exceeds a maximum W because at approximately 1/p packets a new packet loss makes cwnd drop to half of its value again.
 Hence, the total data delivered at every cycle of 1/p packets, is given by (i.e., the area under sawtooth).
 Therefore, bytes are sent at every cycle of , which solving we arrive at the following throughput: